line-em/book-blog-ts/src/content/books/2021/02_ALadysGuidetoMischiefandMayhem.md

 ---
 title: "A Lady's Guide to Mischief and Mayhem"
-author: "Manda Collins"
+author: 'Manda Collins'
 year: 2021
-month: "January"
+month: 'January'
 score: 3.5
-image: "./images/books21/ladysguide.jpg"
+image: './images/books21/ladysguide.jpg'
-genre: ["Romance", "HistoricalFiction"]
+genre: ['Romance', 'HistoricalFiction']
 ---

 Light and sweet novel with murder, investigation, and a romance.
 An entertaining and popcorn-like book!